kookumber/goChat/README.md

 ## Description

 Simple project using Golang, React, and Websockets to build a real-time chat application that handles multiple clients.
+Built for learning purposes.